NoorBayan/Tafilat/README.md

 ## Methodology

 ### Step 1: Pattern Generation
-We applied the **Qawafi system** to generate metrical patterns based on four key prosodic traditions:
+We applied the **Bohor system** to generate metrical patterns based on four key prosodic traditions:
+We applied the [**Bohor system**](https://github.com/NoorBayan/Bohor) to generate metrical patterns based on four key prosodic traditions:
 - **Al-Khalil ibn Ahmad's System**: Covers 16 classical Arabic poetic meters, focusing on classical Arabic poetry known as "Qasidah."
 - **Modern Additions to Al-Khalil's System**: Includes new meters used in colloquial Arabic poetry introduced by modern poets.
 - **Borrowed Meters**: Includes borrowed meters from other literary traditions, such as the Persian-origin "Dobayti."